snowplow/snowplowanalytics.com/_posts/2020-04-17-snowplow-ios-tracker-1.3.0-released/index.md

 <h2 id="gc">1.
 Global Contexts</h2>

-We are happy to announce the integration of Global Contexts feature in the iOS tracker ([#357][357]).
+We are happy to announce the integration of the Global Contexts feature in the iOS tracker ([#357][357]).

 <h3>1.1 A quick recap on contexts</h3>

 Contexts are entities tracked across multiple events.
-They are particularly important as they add value to the event through tracking extra information accord to a related schema.
+They are particularly important as they add value to the event through tracking extra information according to a related schema.
 The schema will specify the kind of data tracked with the context.
 Typical contexts are: session, geolocation, page and screen views, device informations, user details.

 Some of the contexts are tracked out-of-the-box but it's possible to add custom context tracking to other domain specific events.
 There is no limit to the number of contexts attached to the events.
 Not all contexts suit every event.
 Some of the contexts only make sense on specific events and it's up to the developer to handle these cases.

 <h3>1.2 Introducing Global Contexts</h3>

 Prior to this release, developers needed to programmatically attach custom contexts to each specific event.
-The _global contexts_ feature helps the developer making this operation declarative.
+The _global contexts_ feature helps the developer by making this operation declarative.
 The developer can declare which contexts have to be attached to which events and the tracker will take care of attaching the contexts to the events when required as declared by the developer.

 * It makes it easier for developers to implement very rich data tracking with Snowplow.